auth0/docs/articles/auth0lab/verifiable-credentials/end-user-experience.md

 ---
 ## End User Experience

 In this walkthrough article you are going to experience verifiable credentials from the end user’s perspective.
-If you get stuck, or have questions, join us on our Discord server [<u>auth0lab.com/chat</u>](http://auth0lab.com/chat).
+If you get stuck, or have questions, join us on our [Discord server](http://auth0lab.com/chat).

 ### Obtaining a Credential